zowongapcs/Chemotaxis/README.md

 Requirements
 ============
 This assignment will have a Bacteria class.
+Your program will have an Array of that class Bacteria.
 The class Bacteria will have the following members:
 - 3 ints which hold the x and y coordinates of the bacteria position, and the bacteria color.
 - A constructor which initializes the 3 ints
 - `void move()` which moves the bacteria in a random walk pattern.